Helen Millar Craggs: Activism

 Within two years, Craggs had to leave an unsympathetic home to become a full time WSPU organiser at 25 shillings per month, living in rented property in Bloomsbury.
 Craggs was joined at the Women's Press shop by Mary Richardson who spoke about the obscene abuse whispered by male 'bystanders' and others who came in to tear up the suffrage materials.

-The Museum of London has an image of Craggs on a horsedrawn carriage for distributing the Votes for Women newspaper.
+The Museum of London has an image of Craggs on a horse drawn carriage distributing the Votes for Women newspaper.